LordHelmets/HTML-Gainsight-Templates/README.md

 ```bash
 git clone https://github.com/LordHelmets/HTML-Gainsight-Templates.git
 ```
-2. Dive into any template HTML file, and you'll find detailed comments guiding you on how to customize it to your heart's content.
-Honestly, it's almost as fun as those "choose your own adventure" books! 📖
+2. Open any template HTML file, and you'll find detailed comments guiding you on how to customize it to your heart's content.
+It's basically the same as those "choose your own adventure" books! 📖
 3. Tweak, customize, and embed these templates into your software for a seamless user experience.

 ## Contributions 🌟